All Episodes

 So there's that.

-Uh apparently there's an argument that they shouldn't be.
+Apparently, there's an argument that they shouldn't be.

 That doesn't feel like a good idea, does it?

-Like, how could you win politically by cutting a little bit on the budget but doing it on the backs of the people who had nothing to do with the shutdown?
+Like, how could you win politically by cutting a little bit on the budget, but doing it on the backs of the people who had nothing to do with the shutdown?

-So um, I don't know if they're just floating this idea and it won't happen, but it looks like a terrible idea, wouldn't you say?
+So I don't know if they're just floating this idea and it won't happen, but it looks like a terrible idea, wouldn't you say?

-I I'd say just terrible idea.
+I'd say just a terrible idea.

 I like saving money, but not on the backs of people who just wanted to go to work.